ekiczek/raspberry-pi-k8s/README.md

 1. Download the latest Ubuntu Server 64-bit image from https://ubuntu.com/download/raspberry-pi.
 Currently Ubuntu Server 22.04.2 64-bit for Raspberry Pi 4 is recommended: https://ubuntu.com/download/raspberry-pi/thank-you?version=22.04.2&architecture=server-arm64+raspi.
 The result should be a single `.img.xz` file.

 ## Determine the IP address of the master
-The automation in this repo depends upon knowing the IP address of the cluster's master node.
+The automation in this repo requires the IP address of the cluster's master node.
 Determine which Pi will be the master node of the cluster.
 Then, determining the IP address of the master depends on the network setup as well as the operating system you are using to write images to the MicroSD card.

 For example, my network allows any device to join (with a password), provides DHCP and unofficially reserves IPs (because I have so few devices).
 In this case, I use the instructions below to add my wifi info to an Ubuntu MicroSD image and boot the Pi.
 I can then see the device via my router admin pages or I can attach a keyboard and mouse to login and get the IP.